Statement of Purpose

 Supervision Skills and Services

-Dialogue with the Director
+Dialogue with the Training Director

-The dialogues with the Center Director are designed to provide interns with a theoretical and practical overview of how ethical guidelines and professional standards inform and direct individual conduct as psychologists.
-The director facilitates a series of discussions that address the significant clinical and administrative changes undergone by university counseling centers and highlight current professional standards and expectations for the delivery of counseling services on college campuses.
+The dialogues with the Training Director are designed to provide interns with a theoretical and practical overview of how ethical guidelines and professional standards inform and direct individual conduct as psychologists.
+The Training Director facilitates a series of discussions that address the significant clinical and administrative changes undergone by university counseling centers and highlight current professional standards and expectations for the delivery of counseling services on college campuses.
 External pressures which impact on the delivery of psychological services, including federal and state legislation and managed care initiatives, are also reviewed in an effort to prepare interns for practice as entry-level psychologists.

 At the conclusion of the internship, interns are expected to demonstrate applied knowledge of APA ethical principles and standards, as well as other relevant local and national statutes and guidelines for the practice of psychology.
 Such documents are available to interns and are reviewed during the orientation period and throughout the year, as needed.